Having radiotherapy to the brain (prophylactic cranial irradiation)

 Radiotherapy uses radiation, usually x-rays, to destroy cancer cells.

-For small cell lung cancer, doctors sometimes use radiotherapy to the brain to kill any cancer cells that might have spread into the brain but are too small to see.
+Doctors use radiotherapy to the brain in people with small cell lung cancer who has limited disease.
+Radiotherapy to the brain kills any cancer cells that might have spread into the brain but are too small to see.
+This is also called prophylactic cranial irradiation (PCI).

 Before your radiotherapy you have a planning session and a planning CT scan.